bbinto/working-with-bb/Barbara's Operating Model.md

-# DRAFT

 # Barbara's Operating System (BOS)

 The following list and notes aim to share with the reader how/why/when I operate as a product leader.
 It's like my own Operating System.
 It helps you understand what I consider good work, being efficient, providing safety and continous and honest feedback.

 **Foundation: Psychological Safety (PS)***:
-Basis for all my actions, drivers and asks is "Psychological Safety".
+Basis for all my actions, drivers and asks is ["Psychological Safety"](https://twitter.com/AdamMGrant/status/1359145757266296838?s=20).
 Mostly known as one of the key outcomes during the [Aristotle](https://rework.withgoogle.com/print/guides/5721312655835136/) research done by Google, PS is the feeling is safe to feel uncomfortable.

 On top of above foundation, I like to breakdown my leadership into the following 3 pillars that are either equally or not propertional, based on the business needs, distributed: